hesterrk/hesterrk/README.md

 ### ⭐  I'm Looking For:

-• A Full Stack Web Developer position
+• A Full Stack Web Developer position or

+• A Front-End Developer position

 ### ⭐ Tech I Love Working With: